 Her grandmother blinked rapidly and frowned.
 The skin around her eyes was layered with wrinkles.
 Her mouth was open in confusion or astonishment, revealing a colorless tongue.
 While Touko had been careful not to oppose or deny her grandmother’s observation, she hadn’t said that she would take the dog home, either.
 Rin’s sharp-eyed glance fell on Touko from the corner of the room.

 The Protector Stone had been found among the Fire Hunter’s possessions after his body was brought back for burial.
 It was about the size of Touko’s palm.
 Everyone who dared to leave the village carried a stone much like this one with them at all times.
-These stones were granted to travelers by their local guardian gods.
+These stones were granted to travelers by their local Guardian Gods.
 The stones usually came from the inner courtyard of a shrine.

-The smooth Protector Stone that the Fire Hunter had carried with him was different from the ones that Fire Hunters usually received from the goddess that protected the country.
-There was a name carved in it--probably the name of another god--but Touko had never heard the god’s name before.
+The smooth Protector Stone that the Fire Hunter had carried with him was different from the ones that Fire Hunters usually received from the Goddess that protected the country.
+There was a name carved in it—probably the name of another God—but Touko had never heard the God’s name before.

-Touko had expected to find a leather sheath for the scythe somewhere, but there hadn’t been one near the Fire Hunter’s body.
+Touko had expected to find a leather sheath for the sickle somewhere, but there hadn’t been one near the Fire Hunter’s body.
 She assumed that the Fire Hunter carried it bare, with his hand on the hilt.
 Or perhaps he’d lost the sheath.
 The most skillful paper-maker in the village had provided the paper that now covered the blade.
 Touko could still imagine what it looked like uncovered, the golden blade flashing through the darkness of the woods.

 “We should take that to the factory,” Touko’s grandmother said, breaking the long silence.
 She was gesturing to the Protector Stone.
 She’d been ill-tempered for years and her constant frowns lined her face, making it so that she little resembled her daughter, Touko’s mother.
 Her thick and drooping eyelids kept her eyes half-shut most of the time.
 Though obviously old, her mind was as sharp as a tack.